How to Choose the Best BJJ Rash Guard For You

 Most of the reputable bjj brands such as 93 Brand, Hyperfly, and Kingz specialize in making BJJ rash guards of the highest quality, so you’ll often get more for your money.

-I’ve defintely gone through several cheaper rash guards that just felt cheap, fell apart at the seams, and even gained a moldy, unwashable scent over time.
+I’ve definitely gone through several cheaper rash guards that just felt cheap, fell apart at the seams, and even gained a moldy, permanent scent over time.

 I strongly recommend investing in one by a reputable company for your bjj training.